 Classroom work will be complemented by local field trips to related sites, such as the Jardin des Plantes, the Musée Dupuytren, and the Muséum national d’histoire naturelle.
 In addition to the Neuroscience and Psychology courses, all participants will take a “practical” French language course running at a normal pace through the ten weeks.

-The following courses were taught in Autumn 2021:
+The following courses were offered in the Autumn 2022 program:

 Headquarters for the College’s study abroad programs in Paris is the University of Chicago Center in Paris, the University’s research and teaching arm in Europe.
 Situated in the thirteenth arrondissement, the Center in Paris is part of an ambitious intellectual project along the river Seine, including the Bibliothèque Nationale and a new home for Université Paris Cité.
 The Center in Paris features classrooms, offices for faculty and graduate students, computer facilities, a small library, and an apartment for the faculty director.
 For participants in Chicago’s programs, the Center in Paris provides a focus for academic activities, a central meeting place, and a continuing Chicago “presence” within one of the major capitals of Europe.